 The division acquires existing multifamily housing to create and preserve low- to moderate-income market-rate housing and to avoid the loss of subsidies for properties developed with federal assistance.
-The Division also develops new multifamily rental housing, typically for residents with of incomes. a wide range developments are part HOC's Opportunity Housing portfolio and serve low-, moderate-income, and market-rate households.
+The Division also develops new multifamily rental housing, typically for residents with a wide range of incomes.
+These developments are part of HOC's Opportunity Housing portfolio and serve low-, moderate-income, and market-rate households.